Skip to main content

 E_INVALID_TYPEInvalid Type400No

-E_INVALID_EXTENSION_KEYInvalid Extension Key400No
+E_INTERACTION_INVALID_EXTENSION_KEYInteraction Invalid Extension Key400No

-E_OCCURRED_AT_ON_CHALLENGEOccurred-at on Challenge400No
+E_OCCURRED_AT_ON_CHALLENGEoccurred_at on Challenge400No

 E_POLICY_BINDING_FAILEDPolicy Binding Failed400No